asACoder/SJXMLParserToModel/README.md

     </person>
 </root>

-we can use two class to repress the xml
+we can use two class to express the xml

 @interface Person
 @property(retain) NSString *name; // the name of property should be the same AS the name of the element in xml